zachalbert/ldthw/_typography/001-typography-overview.md

 ![Original Declaration of Independence](https://en.wikipedia.org/wiki/United_States_Declaration_of_Independence#/media/File:United_States_Declaration_of_Independence.jpg)

 <!-- TODO: Show a portion of the declaration of independence set in comic sans, and an office memo about washing the dishes set in some type of blackletter -->

-### Designing Type Systems

-In the following series of lessons, you'll learn a framework to structure all the tiny typographic decisions you need to make.
-This is not a perfect framework, but it will give you a roadmap to set more beautiful type.

-The framework will ask you to create a *typographic system*.
-This system will yield typography that is internally consistent and interdependent.
-By making a few base decisions, you'll be able to follow rules to arrive at other decisions.
-This will make setting type faster, and less random.

-This framework will not make you an overnight expert in typography, but it will give you a solid foundation to continue your own observation and practice.

 <!--more-->
 ## Exercise